-The current corona crisis lockdown and self-isolation can feel overwhelming for many people.
-Our regular way of life suddenly became impossible to continue and although wanting to return to our old way of living, we might also need and want to learn to adapt to the new “normal”.
+The corona crisis seems to have come to an end, yet it might still feel overwhelming for many people.
+Our regular way of life suddenly changed and we needed to adapt to the new “normal”.

 Feeling overwhelmed, frustrated, anxious, worn out, depressed and stressed are just some of the many ways we might react to what is happening around us and within us.